 To get the most out of your visit we suggest you park your car and enjoy the spectacular view.
 You will find a handful of parking spots along the circle that takes you around the Memorial and back to the main street.
 If you are unable to find a parking spot here, you will find a much larger gravel parking area closer to the entrance of the park.

 Don’t miss out on a beautiful sunset overseeing La Jolla.
-The Shoal La Jolla Beach hotel in La Jolla isn’t far from this monumental escape, make sure to reserve your room today to discover this landmark.
+The Shoal La Jolla Beach isn’t far from this monumental escape, make sure to reserve your room today to discover this landmark.

 BOOK DIRECT & SAVE MORE